FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandMembership/IdentityandMembership.md

 | :---: |
 | Encrypting data using private keys and public keys.
 Any principal in the network who wishes to securely communicate with Mary can use Mary's public key to encrypt a document -- a document that only Mary can decrypt with her private key. |

-We note that only Mary is able to decrypt the message, as only she holds her private key -- that's why it's so important that she holds this securely, and does not share it.
-We also note that to prevent the encrypted message being tampered with, it is also signed by the originating principal with their private key, and this signature is checked by Mary before she decrypts it.
+Only Mary is able to decrypt the message as only she holds her private key -- that's why it's so important that private keys are not shared and remains secure.
+To prevent the encrypted message being tampered with it is also signed by the originating principal with their private key and this signature is checked by Mary (using the principal's public key) before she decrypts it.

-Finally, if Mary wants to securely communicate back to another party she uses exactly the same process, as others use to communicate with her, only using their public key to encrypt and sign the data.
+If Mary wants to communicate securely back to another party she uses exactly the same process as others use to communicate with her, only using their public key to encrypt the data and her own private key to sign the data.

-Again, if an intermediary tries to generate the same signature as the originating principal or Mary would do, it is almost impossible without the that principal's private key -- again, the mathematics of cryptography at work!
+Again, if an intermediary tries to generate the same signature as the originating principal or Mary would do, it will be statistically impossible without that principal's private key -- again, the mathematics of cryptography at work!

 ## Certificate Authorities